cran/emstreeR/README.md

 **emstreeR** is a package for fast and easily computing Euclidean Minimum Spanning Trees (EMST).
-It heavily relies on ‘RcppMLPACK’ and ‘Rcpp’ to work as wrapper to the EMST Dual-Tree Boruvka algorithm (March, Ram, Gray, 2010) implemented in ‘mlpack’ - the C++ Machine Learning library (Curtin, 2005).
-With ‘emstreeR’, R users have access to the C++ fast EMST algorithm without having to deal with the R-‘Rcpp’-C++ integration.
-The package also provides functions and an S3 method for readily plotting the Minimum Spanning Trees (MST) using either ‘base’, ‘scatterplot3d’ or ‘ggplot2’ style.
+It heavily relies on ‘RcppMLPACK’ and ‘Rcpp’, working as a wrapper to the fast EMST Dual-Tree Boruvka algorithm (March, Ram, Gray, 2010) implemented in ‘mlpack’ - the C++ Machine Learning library (Curtin, 2013).
+Thus, do not have to deal with the R-‘Rcpp’-C++ integration.
+The package also provides functions and an S3 method for readily plotting Minimum Spanning Trees (MST) using either ‘base’ R, ‘scatterplot3d’ or ‘ggplot2’ style.

   - `computeMST()` computes an Euclidean Minimum Spanning Tree for the input data.
   - `plot.MST()` an S3 method of the generic function plot() for plotting a 2D MST.
-  - `plotMST3D()` plots a 3D MST.
+  - `plotMST3D()` plots a 3D MST using the ‘scatterplot3d’ style.
   - `stat_MST()` a ‘ggplot2’ Stat extension for plotting a 2D MST.

 ## Installation